HRR16-Orenda/followThru/CONTRIBUTING.md

   - (test) Add missing tests, refactor tests; no production code change
   - (chore) Update grunt tasks, etc; no production code change
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] to staging branch, not directly to master.
+1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] to master branch, not directly to master.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer